fluree/docs.flur.ee/src/content/previousVersions/091/full.md

 Defining and updating schemas is done through regular database transactions (in JSON) by writing to the special pre-defined system collections.

-FlureeDB attributes can be of many different types documented in the types table (i.e. string, boolean).
+Fluree attributes can be of many different types documented in the types table (i.e. string, boolean).
 Being a graph database, the special type of `ref` (reference) is core to traversing through data.
 Any attribute of type `ref` refers (links/joins) to another entity.
 These relationships can be navigated in both directions.
 For example, listing all invoices from a customer record is trivial if the invoice is of type `ref`, and once established an invoice automatically links back to the customer.

-Beyond validating types, FlureeDB allows custom validation that can further restrict attribute values.
+Beyond validating types, Fluree allows custom validation that can further restrict attribute values.
 This level of validation is done by specifying an optional [`spec` for a collection or attribute](#collection-and-attribute-specs).

 ## Collections